-Also keep in mind that CCW isn’t just for the guys.
+Also, keep in mind that CCW isn’t just for the guys.
 If you are trained and have your permit, a concealed carry weapon can be an important addition in many situations.
 The USCCA is a great resource for finding CCW classes, local ranges, and general CCW best practices.
-If you don’t plan on going the CCW route, be sure to include a small can of pepper spray in the very least.
+If you don’t plan on going the CCW route, be sure to include a small can of pepper spray at the very least.

 The Final Word

 An EDC kit can be your most used survival kit.
-They are great because they marry the tools you use everyday with the tools you may need for survival.
+They are great because they marry the tools you use every day with the tools you may need for survival.
 Keeping them together allows you to be more familiar with your resources, and have them on you when you need them.

 Do you have anything that we didn’t mention kept with you for EDC?
 If you do, let us know in the comments below.